meganz/sdk/README.md

 	* cd sdk\contrib\cmake
 	* <edit preferred-ports-sdk.txt and comment out the two lines for pdfium>
 	* cmake -DTRIPLET=x64-windows-mega -DEXTRA_ARGS="-DUSE_PDFIUM=0" -P build_from_scratch.cmake
+* Visual Studio solution is generated at mybuild\sdk\build-x64-windows-mega
+* That folder contains Debug and Release subfolders contain build products
 * Later, if you want to include pdfium (which is used to generate thumbnails and previews for .pdf files), see 3rdparty_deps.txt.
+* Similar steps work for other platforms too (Linux with triplet x64-linux (including WSL), Mac with triplet x64-osx-mega).

 ### Building with POSIX Autotools  (Linux/Darwin/BSD/OSX ...)